Garage Door

 Repair the opener or replace it?

-Some openers should be fixed.
+Some garage door openers should be repaired.
 Others have been on borrowed time since 2010.
 We tell you honestly which side yours falls on before you spend a dollar.
-The rough rule: if the cost to repair is over half the price of a comparable new opener, and the unit is more than ten years old, replacing usually wins on a 3-year horizon.
+The general rule: if the cost of garage door opener repair is more than half the price of a comparable new unit, and the opener is more than ten years old, garage door opener replacement is usually the better long-term investment.

 Repair makes sense if